Organisation of the Network

 Sophie Cloutterbuck, Director of London Engagement, London Met University

-Marva De La Coudray, London Metropolitan University
+Marva De La Coudray, Director of Teaching and Learning, London Metropolitan University

 David Dobraszczyk, Student Recruitment & Access Officer, University of Reading

 Robyn Long, Senior Research and Evaluation Manager, University of Sussex

 Sheree Palmer, Access and Participation Manager, Manchester University